fruvs/fruvz/index.md

 # Downgrading

-Downgrading is usefull for unblocking patched ways to get around web filters or to do patched exploits.

-Requirements:
+__**Downgrading can be usefull in bypassing web filters or performing exploits that have been patched.**__

+**Requirements:**

 **Personal computer**

  **Flash drive with 8 gigabytes of storage**

-**<a href="https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en"> **Chromebook Recovery Utility Extension** </a>**
+<a href="https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en"> **Chromebook Recovery Utility Extension** </a>

 **A Brain**

-To downgrade first go to **chrome://version** and find what board your chromebook is on it should look something like this
+1 Go to chrome://version on your Chromebook and find what board your Chromebook is on.
+Take a note of it.

 <img src="https://github.com/frizys/fruvs/blob/main/docs/assets/board.png?raw=true" alt="board.png"/>

-When you found what board your chromebook is on go to <a href="https://www.chrome100.dev"> **Chrome100.dev** </a>.
-Scroll down untill you find your board and click on it and find what version you want to downgrade to, and install the file.
+2 Go to https://www.chrome100.dev/ and scroll down until you find your board.
+Click on it and find the version you want to downgrade to.

+3 Download the file for the version you want to install.

+4 Plug in your flash drive to your personal computer and format it to FAT32 file system.

+5 Install the Chromebook Recovery Utility Extension from the Chrome Web Store.

+<a href="https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en"> **Chromebook Recovery Utility Extension** </a>

-Open the extension by clicking on it.
-Click the gear icon and then press use local image and find the file you installed.
+6 Open the extension by clicking on it.
+Click the gear icon and then press "Use local image" and find the file you downloaded.

 <img src="https://github.com/frizys/fruvs/blob/main/docs/assets/chrome%20rec%20utility%20crop.png?raw=true" alt="chrome rec utility crop.png"/>

-Plug in your flash drive and start the process
+7 Insert your flash drive and start the process of creating a recovery drive by following the instructions on the extension.

-When its done unplug it and get your chromebook ready, make sure its at least at 30% for safty
+8 Once the recovery drive is created, unplug it and prepare your Chromebook.
+Make sure it is at least at 30% battery charge for safety.

+9 Power off your Chromebook and remove any external devices.

+10 Press and hold the Esc and Refresh keys, then press the Power button to turn on your Chromebook.

+11 When the "Chrome OS is missing or damaged" screen appears, insert the recovery drive into your Chromebook.

+12 Follow the on-screen instructions to complete the recovery process and install the desired version of Chrome OS.